ChiaraCati/FlooData/README.md

 ### geo_italy

-Is a json file stored in this repository, could not find a licence ut it was useful to link municipalities to their coordinates, without the need of a third party API being involved in this task.
+Is a json file stored in [this GitHubrepository](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel) by [Matteo Henry Chinaski](https://github.com/MatteoHenryChinaski), could not find a licence ut it was useful to link municipalities to their coordinates, without the need of a third party API being involved in this task.

 ## SOFTWARES: